 Another popular pepper to grow at home, the jalapeno is a much smaller pepper than the bell pepper.
 The plants will not grow as large as a bell pepper plant, and thus you can usually space them a bit closer.

 We recommend spacing jalapeno plants at 12-18 inches (30-46 cm) between plants.
-You may give them more space between plants if desired, but the plants should produce optimally at 18 inches.
+You may give them more space if desired, but the plants should produce optimally at 18 inches.

-By spacing closer, your pepper plants will help shade the ground below, preventing weeds from competing.
-Closer spacing also makes the best usage of your garden plot.
+Keep in mind that, by spacing closer, your pepper plants will help shade the ground below, preventing weeds from growing.
+Spacing correctly also makes the best usage of your garden plot.

 What To Plant Near Peppers